+Don't let osteoarthritis win.
 Exercise is your friend, lowering your pain thresholds and improving your mood.
-Learn more about four of the best exercises for arthritis.
+Learn more about the best exercise for arthritis.

 Don’t let osteoarthritis make you sedentary.
 Both aerobics and strength-training cut pain and increase flexibility, often as effectively as an over-the-counter painkiller, acupuncture, or steroid injection.
 You’ll feel better the more you exercise.

 To help an arthritic knee, for example, your best bet, according to a 2014 meta-analysis covering 48 randomized controlled trials, is three sessions a week of knee-strengthening exercises alongside general aerobics.
 But exercise has an overall effect of lowering pain thresholds and improving mood, so even if you need to rest your, knee find another way to move — perhaps in a pool.